Vhou-Atroph/build-a-cog/readme.md

 ## Documentation

-You can find documentation for build_a_cog in the [rustydoodle lib.rs file](https://raw.githubusercontent.com/Vhou-Atroph/build-a-cog/main/src/lib.rs).
+You can find documentation for build_a_cog in the [rustycog lib.rs file](https://raw.githubusercontent.com/Vhou-Atroph/build-a-cog/main/src/lib.rs).

 ## License